American Indian boarding schools: Abuse in the boarding schools

 American Indian children were forcibly removed from their families and admitted to these boarding schools.
 Their cultural traditions were discarded when they were taught about American ideas of refinement and civilization.
 This forced assimilation increased substance abuse and suicides among these students as they suffered mental illnesses such as depression and PTSD.
 These illnesses also increased the risk of developing cardiovascular diseases.

 As claimed by Dr. Jon Reyhner, he described methods of discipline by mentioning that: "The boys were laid on an empty barrel and whipped with a long leather strap."
 Methods such as these have left physical injuries and made the institutions dangerous for the children as they lived in fear of violence.
 Many children did not recover from their wounds caused by abuse as they were often left untreated.

 In October 2024, U.S. President Joe Biden issued an official apology on behalf of the federal U.S. government for the abuse suffered in these boarding schools.
-In his apology, Biden discusses the history of boarding schools and blames the government for not apologizing sooner.
-He recognizes this kind of apology had never been issued before and addresses it to a crowd of Indigenous people.
+In his apology, Biden discussed the history of boarding schools and blamed the government for not apologizing sooner.
+He recognized this kind of apology was never been issued before and addressed it to a crowd of Indigenous people.

 Legality and policy

 In 1776, the Continental Congress authorized the Indian commissioners to engage ministers as teachers to work with Indians.
 This movement increased after the War of 1812.

 In 1819, Congress appropriated $10,000 to hire teachers and maintain schools.
 These resources were allocated to the missionary church schools because the government had no other mechanism to educate the Indian population.

 In 1891, a compulsory attendance law enabled federal officers to forcibly take Native American children from their homes and reservations.
 The American government believed they were rescuing these children from a world of poverty and depression and teaching them "life skills".

 Tabatha Toney Booth of the University of Central Oklahoma wrote in her paper Cheaper Than Bullets:

-"Many parents had no choice but to send their kids, when Congress authorized the Commissioner of Indian Affairs to withhold rations, clothing, and annuities of those families that refused to send students.
+Many parents had no choice but to send their kids, when Congress authorized the Commissioner of Indian Affairs to withhold rations, clothing, and annuities of those families that refused to send students.
 Some agents even used reservation police to virtually kidnap youngsters, but experienced difficulties when the Native police officers would resign out of disgust, or when parents taught their kids a special "hide and seek" game.
 Sometimes resistant fathers found themselves locked up for refusal.
 In 1895, nineteen men of the Hopi Nation were imprisoned to Alcatraz because they refused to send their children to boarding school.